josephmokenela/testrepo/README.md

 testrepo
 ========

-This is my test repo
+This is my test repo, will use this for the other project